-Orford Ness: Robotic 'dog' surveys site in National Trust first
+Orford Ness: Robotic 'dog' surveys ex Cold War site in National Trust first

 A robotic "dog" has been used to carry out surveys of two Cold War weapons testing facilities, in a first for the National Trust.